|TERM 2 2021 IMPORTANT DATES|

 NAPLAN assesses literacy and numeracy - essential skills that each child needs to succeed in school and life.
 The NAPLAN tests are designed to help us make sure students are on track in their literacy and numeracy development.
 Students in Years 3, 5, 7 and 9 participate in NAPLAN tests for reading, writing, language conventions (spelling, grammar and punctuation) and numeracy.

-All students are expected to participate in NAPLAN.
+All students in the relevant year levels are expected to participate in NAPLAN.
 However, if you have a philosophical objection to NAPLAN and decide it is in your child’s best interest not to participate, as you believe your child may suffer excessive stress or other adverse effects, then you have the right as a parent to withdraw your child.

 If you wish to discuss your child not participating, please email the relevant staff member: